5 Cloud Native Security Platform Must-haves

 Like containers IaC isn’t anything new, but it’s becoming the go-to method for deploying app environments.

-If you’re running serverless or containerized applications, IaC accelerates the release cycle, freeing you from mundane, repetitive tasks, and reduces potential misconfigurations due to human error.
+If you’re running serverless or containerised applications, IaC accelerates the release cycle, freeing you from mundane, repetitive tasks, and reduces potential misconfigurations due to human error.

 Say good-bye to monolithic apps and hello to a microservices architecture.
 Whereas a monolithic app is a single, unified unit, the microservices architecture breaks down the app into independent components.